Deadline to file protests is Monday, June 12

 According to the Chief Appraiser, “Bosque County property owners can expect their Notices of Appraised Value to arrive in their mailboxes as early as this week.
 In addition to reviewing their market values, Bosque County property owners are encouraged to check their exemption status and learn more about the protest process.”

-Overall, the Bosque County appraisal roll increased 36% to $7.28 billion, led by a 45% increase in rural land values, 35% increase in residential properties, 27% increase in commercial properties, and more than $41.4 million in new construction.
-According to this year’s values, the 2022 average market value for a residential property in Bosque County is $236,718 and the average taxable value of a residential property is $159,946.
+Overall, the Bosque County appraisal roll remained at $7.28 billion for 2023, this is a substantial difference from recent years, in 2022 the appraisal roll increased by 36%.
+There are increases in several categories.
+These are led by a 54.43% increase in multi-family and apartments, 38.50% increase in mobile home and land values, 27.45% increase in commercial properties, 13.36% increase in residential properties, and more than $20 million in new construction.
+According to this year’s values, the 2023 average market value for a residential property in Bosque County is $253,168 and the average taxable value of a residential property is $176,174.

 Reviews by the Texas Comptroller of Public Accounts have found that BCAD’s market values in recent years have been too low.
 This review, known as the Property Value Study, is conducted every two years and impacts local school district funding.
 Appraisal districts are required by law to appraise property at 100% of market value as of Jan.
 1 of the year.